eml-protocol changes needed

 before we finalize.

-#5 Updated by Peter McCartney about 18 years ago
+#5 Updated by Peter McCartney over 18 years ago

 Ok thanks for the comments.
 Ill clean up the technical things as suggested.
 But

 im still troubled by the fundamental question of whether we can do both

 metadata and a general protocol library using the same module.
 Any comments on

 that one? one solution ive thought of is to simply put a recursive link to